-All reports made according to this Policy will be passed to the DG, the COO, and the Director - POD, who, promptly upon receipt of the reports, will take appropriate measures based on the nature, scope and seriousness of the allegations.
-These measures may include initiating an investigation and supervising the conduct of such investigation, and if necessary, consulting with other persons such as the Internal Auditor, the Director - Programme Office Management, General Counsel, as well internal and external advisors (such as legal or tax experts, accountants, etc.).
+The Senior Management of WWF-International, in coordination with the Audit Committee, is responsible to ensure that all reports submitted according to this Policy are appropriately addressed.
+All reports made according to this Policy will be passed to the appropriate members of the senior management who will take prompt and appropriate measures based on the nature, scope and seriousness of the allegations.
+These measures may include initiating an investigation and supervising the conduct of such investigation, and if necessary, consulting with other persons such as the Internal Auditor, the General Counsel, as well internal and external advisors (such as legal or tax experts, accountants, etc.).

 The Audit Committee, which is independent of the management of WWF-International and reports to the Board of WWF-International, will be informed of all reports of allegations and of WWF International's measures to investigate them.
-The Senior Management of WWF-International, in coordination with the Audit Committee, is responsible in ensuring that all reports submitted according to this Policy are appropriately addressed.